2024-25 Catalog

 ACCT 311 Accounting Information Systems 3 Credits

 An introduction to the concepts underlying information systems as they relate to organizational structure, managerial decision making and accounting.
 The course acquaints students with the reports and documents generated by information systems, as well as procedures and controls employed in a variety of business applications.
 Students apply these concepts, techniques and procedures to the planning, analysis and design of manual and computer-based information systems.
+The course is also open to sophomores with the appropriate prerequisites.

 Prerequisites: ACCT 152 and BIS 111